nixworks/public/news/2010/06/8/README.md

 At least two tonnes of cocaine with a street value of some $1bn is seized in The Gambia, destined for Europe.

 ### [Noynoy Aquino is elected as President of the Philippines in the Philippines presidential election, taking 42% of the vote, about 16 percentage points more than second-place Joseph Estrada. ](/news/2010/06/8/noynoy-aquino-is-elected-as-president-of-the-philippines-in-the-philippines-presidential-election-taking-42-of-the-vote-about-16-percenta.md)
-_Context: Joseph Estrada, Noynoy Aquino, Philippine presidential election, Philippines, President_
+_Context: Joseph Estrada, Noynoy Aquino, Philippine, Philippine presidential election, President_

 ### [Japanese Prime Minister Naoto Kan is due to name his cabinet and be formally sworn in by Emperor Akihito. ](/news/2010/06/8/japanese-prime-minister-naoto-kan-is-due-to-name-his-cabinet-and-be-formally-sworn-in-by-emperor-akihito.md)
 _Context: Emperor Akihito, Japan, Naoto Kan, Prime Minister of Japan_